ErpNetDocs/tech/modules/financials/excise/excise-initial-setup.md

-# Excise Initial Setup
+# Initial Setup

-## I.           Prerequisites

-1. The measurement units codes should be defined acording the CL1 nomenclature
+## 1. The measurement units codes should be defined acording the CL1 nomenclature

 ![image-20211209134740745](image-20211209134740745-16390593696201.png)

-2. The Base measurement unit of products should be same as measurement unit used in article 28 and article 29 from law on excises and tax warehouses
+## 2. The Base measurement unit of products should be same as measurement unit used in article 28 and article 29 from law on excises and tax warehouses

-3. It must be defined custom properties with the following codes
+## 3. It must be defined custom atributes with the following codes

 3.1.
 Products